-Suspects wanted in string of thefts targeting women
+Police find vehicle connected to string of thefts targeting women

 From there they drove to Neils Grille and Bar on Quince where they once again simply opened the passenger side door, grabbed the victim's purse and took off.

-In that case, the suspect reportedly got away with a $1,500 purse, an iPhone 7, a Kate Spade wallet, prescription glasses, the keys to the victim’s 2015 Lexus and three bank cards.
+In that case, the suspect reportedly got away with a cellphone, bank cards and other personal items.

 However, that victim was able to give police additional information saying there were three suspects total — two men and a young woman.
 The thief appeared to be around 20 years old.